 Focus on loving others and helping them to experience the resurrected presence of Jesus Christ.
 Your own life will be blessed, and your faith will be strengthened.

 Keep up with all the latest news and upcoming events at United Methodist Church in West Liberty, Ohio!

-All Adult Choir Benefit Dinner Blessing Of The Bikes Childrens Christmas Program Choir Rehearsals Easter Easter Breakfast Events Green Hills Worship GriefShare Heritage Sunday Ice Cream Social Mother-Daughter Banquet Mother's Day Palm Sunday Second Sunday Supper Sunrise Service Support Group Surviving The Holidays Vacation Bible School
+All Adult Choir Benefit Dinner Blessing Of The Bikes Childrens Christmas Program Choir Rehearsals Easter Easter Breakfast Events Green Hills Worship GriefShare Heritage Sunday Ice Cream Social Kids Ministry Mother-Daughter Banquet Mother's Day Palm Sunday Pastor Dave Sunday School Sunrise Service Support Group Surviving The Holidays The Gospel Project Vacation Bible School